iodigital-com/io-technology/data/blog/explicit-resource-management-in-typescript-5.2.md

 }
 ```

-Here we’ve created an instance of `DisposableStack` right after opening the file; It has the defer method that accepts a callback function which is suitable for clean-up purpose that will be invoked at the moment of disposing the cleanup object.
-The compiled version of the above code will be in order that at the finally block the callback function passed to the defer method will be called.
+Here we’ve created an instance of `DisposableStack` right after opening the file; It has the defer method that accepts a callback function which is suitable for clean-up that will be invoked at the moment of disposing the clean-up object.
+After the above code is compiled, the resulting JavaScript code will include a `finally` block.
+This `finally` block will call the callback function that was passed to the defer method.
+This ensures that the callback function is always executed, even if an error occurs in the try block.

 ### Async dispose method

 Sometimes for your **dispose** logic you might need to use asynchronous operations using `async/await`.
-In this case you can simply use the await before the using keyword:
+In this case, you can simply use the await before the using keyword:

 ```typescript
 await using file = OpenFile('...');
 ```

-In this case in the `OpenFile` function or class you should implement the dispose method using `Symbol.asyncDispose` like below:
+In this case, in the `OpenFile` function or class, you should implement the dispose method using `Symbol.asyncDispose` like below:

 ```typescript
 import * as fs from 'fs'